spotify/snakebite/README.rst

 Snakebite 1.3.x has been tested mainly against Cloudera CDH4.1.3 (hadoop 2.0.0) in production.
 Tests pass on HortonWorks HDP 2.0.3.22-alpha

-Snakebite 2.0.x has been tested on Hortonworks HDP2.0 and ONLY supports Hadoop 2.2.0 and up!
+Snakebite 2.0.x has been tested on Hortonworks HDP2.0 and CDH5 Beta and ONLY supports Hadoop 2.2.0 and up!

 Installing
 **********